Masarah

 Van Eyck, PhD

-While heading development and communications for the state branch of the National Endowment for the Humanities and, later, serving as a communications director for the International Division at the University of Wisconsin–Madison, Masarah continued to build her freelance writing career.
+While directing communications for non-profit and academic organizations, Masarah continued to build her freelance writing career.
 She also honed her skills in design, branding and illustration.

 Today, Masarah does what she loves most — providing writing, editing and publicity services to help leaders and organizations tell their best stories.